geopandas/geopandas/doc/source/docs/user_guide/io.rst

     One GeoDataFrame can contain multiple geometry (GeoSeries) columns, but most standard GIS file formats, e.g. GeoPackage or ESRI Shapefile, support only a single geometry column.
-To store multiple geometry columns, non-active GeoSeries need to be converted to other an alternate representation like WKT or WKB before saving to file.
-Alternatively, they can be saved as an Apache (Geo)Parquet / Feather file which support multiple geometry columns directly.
+To store multiple geometry columns, non-active GeoSeries need to be converted to an alternative representation like well-known text (WKT) or well-known binary (WKB) before saving to file.
+Alternatively, they can be saved as an Apache (Geo)Parquet or Feather file, both of which support multiple geometry columns natively.

 **Writing to Shapefile**::